About the Darling River

 Explorers, Pioneers, and River Transport

 During the 19th century, the "Wild West" became a frontier for European settlement.
-Cattlemen established vast stations and forged stock routes connecting major commercial centers like Adelaide, Sydney, and Melbourne.
-However, they faced the challenge of establishing reliable road transport to access these service centers.
-Many believed that river transport could revolutionize the outback, providing a vital link from the farm gate to shipping ports in Adelaide and Melbourne, thus enabling transportation to England.
+Cattlemen established vast stations and forged stock routes connecting major commercial centres like Adelaide, Sydney, and Melbourne.
+However, they faced the challenge of establishing reliable road transport to access these service centres.
+Many believed that river transport could revolutionise the outback, providing a vital link from the farm gate to shipping ports in Adelaide and Melbourne, thus enabling transportation to England.

 By the 1890s, river ports in Bourke, Wilcannia, and Wentworth were bustling, catering to the vast wool empires of Outback NSW and southern Queensland, which spanned over a million hectares.
 Wentworth, in particular, emerged as Australia's busiest inland port by the late 1880s.
 In 1895 alone, 485 vessels passed through the Customs House, with 31 vessels in a single week.